microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/onauthenticationmethodloadstartlistener.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Derived class of [authenticationEventListener](../resources/authenticationeventlistener.md) for the **onAuthenticationMethodLoadStart** event.
-Used for configuring whether the authentication flow allows for sign up.
-If listener is not specified, the default option will be Email One Time Passcode.
+Used for configuring whether the authentication flow allows for sign up as defined in the **onAuthenticationMethodLoadStart** event in an [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md) user flow type.
+If this listener is not specified, the default option will be email one time passcode (OTP).

 Inherits from [authenticationEventListener](../resources/authenticationeventlistener.md).